 In Competing Against Luck, Clayton Christen adds:

 People do not just buy a product or service.
-They “hire” them to make progress.
+What are they trying to get done?

-The Job Theory: A way to put the customer in the center
+The Job Theory: A way to put the customer in the centre

-This metaphor forces us to focus our attention on the customer and what they are trying to achieve.
-We’re less likely to think about the product first.
+The “job” metaphor forces us to focus on the customer.
+It emphasises the progress they are trying to achieve.
+We’re then less likely to think about the product first.

-Christensen explains the problem in an article called Marketing Malpractice:
+Christensen explains this in an article called Marketing Malpractice:

 “Theodore Levitt used to tell his students:

 ‘People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!’

 Every marketer we know agrees with Levitt’s insight.
 Yet these same people segment their markets by type of drill and by price point; they measure market share of drills, not holes; and they benchmark the features and functions of their drill, not their hole, against those of rivals.”

 — Clayton Christensen, author of Competing Against Luck